BIM45700 - Specific deductions: interest: withdrawal of capital from a business

 Mr X has taken over the family business, which is a small firm manufacturing plastic dinosaur toys.
 It does reasonably well, making a profit of £45,000 a year.
 The factory unit was built 20 years ago at a cost of £150,000 and stands near the centre of town.
 He has it revalued and negotiates with the bank to increase the business loan facility, secured on the factory.
 He uses part of his drawings of £150,000 to buy a holiday home in Spain.

-Although the bank loan is secured on the factory and is shown as a business liability in the accounts part of the money has been used to fund drawings in excess of his capital and the profits.
+Although the bank loan is secured on the factory and is shown as a trading liability in the accounts, part of the money has been used to fund drawings in excess of his capital and the profits.
 The fact that part of the drawings were used to buy a property in Spain does not determine the tax treatment.
-An interest restriction is due because his drawings were in excess of the profits of the business available for drawing and the capital he had in the business.
+An interest restriction is due because his drawings were in excess of the profits of the trade available for drawing and the capital he had in the business.

 A tax computation adjustment is required to add back interest on £40,000.

 This figure is arrived at as follows.
 The effect of depreciation on plant and machinery needs to be taken into account, as does the funding provided by trade creditors.
 So the assets which have been funded by the bank loan are the factory cost £150,000, plant and machinery cost £20,000, and trade debtors of £10,000, less the trade creditors of £20,000 = £160,000.
-As the total loan is £200,000 and only £160,000 has been used to fund the business then interest on £40,000 of the loan is not allowable as a business deduction.
+As the total loan is £200,000 and only £160,000 has been used for the purposes of the trade then interest on £40,000 of the loan is not allowable as a trading deduction.

 Looking at it another way Mr X’s capital account is overdrawn by £50,000.
 But the accumulated profits have been reduced by depreciation of £10,000, which is a non-cash item.
-His excess drawings of £40,000 must have been funded by the increase in the bank loan.
+His drawings exceeded the accumulated profits of the trade (before taking into account depreciation) by £40,000, which must have been funded by the increase in the bank loan.

 In this example the revaluation of the premises is shown as a separate revaluation reserve on the balance sheet.
 But it could have been treated within the capital account, to increase the proprietor’s capital account balance.
 This would not affect the restriction of the loan interest.
 Mr X’s capital account would be in credit by £100,000, but this would have to be adjusted by reference to depreciation and revaluation.